-One other distinguished alumni of Wadham and Gomorrah is Lord John Dyson who was a High Court judge, 1993-01; Lord Justice of Appeal, 2001-10; Justice of the Supreme Court, 2010-12; and Master of the Rolls, 2012-16.
+One other distinguished alumnus of Wadham and Gomorrah is Lord John Dyson who was a High Court judge, 1993-01; Lord Justice of Appeal, 2001-10; Justice of the Supreme Court, 2010-12; and Master of the Rolls, 2012-16.
 John Dyson was called to Bar at Middle Temple, as was Sir Ronnie Waterhouse.
 Dyson and Waterhouse knew each other well.

 1940 was the year that Frank Pakenham became a Catholic as well as being invalided out of the Army because of his nervous breakdown.
 Elizabeth Pakenham joined the Church of Rome six years later.

 Frank Pakenham embarked upon a career in politics which had begun with his election as an Oxford City Councillor in the 1930s.
-Oxford had a major problem with the abuse of kids in its children’s homes by the 1950s, which probably stretched much further back than that.
+Oxfordshire had a major problem with the abuse of kids in its children’s homes by the 1950s, which probably stretched much further back than that.
 This was concealed by Top Doc Dr Vladimir Kahan and his social worker wife Barbara, who became a social work adviser on children in care to successive Gov’ts from the early 1970s onward (see post ‘Always On The Side Of The Children’).

 In 1945 Pakenham stood for election in Oxford as the Labour candidate but was beaten by the Tory Quintin Hogg, who later became Lord Hailsham and who performed a valuable service himself concealing the crimes of Dafydd et al for decades.
 Pakenham’s obituaries maintained that Clement Attlee ‘admired’ Pakenham’s ‘passion for social outcasts and tried to harness it’.
 Pakenham himself stated that his nervous breakdown in 1940 gave him an understanding of people who had been rejected by society.
 Pakenham experienced a breakdown at a time when such an event was heavily stigmatised – I get the impression that it was particularly so among men, women were expected to go a bit mad at times by Top Docs and certain others – and I’d be interested to know how this was negotiated when Frank Pakenham entered politics, because a ‘nervous breakdown’ was quite a career-killer in 1940 and people were not allowed to forget that they’d had the temerity to have one.